awharn/zowe-cli-web-help-generator/README.md

 To add your conformant plug-in's commands, please perform the following steps:

 1. Ensure the plug-in that you would like to contribute to the Web Help is installed in Zowe CLI.
 You can use `npx zowe plugins install <plugin name or path here>` if you do not have a globally installed Zowe CLI available.
-2. Copy the template file `zowe.template.json` in the `template` directory to `zowe.json` in the root of the project.
+2. Copy the template file `zowe.template.json` to `zowe.json` in the root of the project.
 This file is ignored by git.
-Customize this file to include the command group(s) of your plugin(s), and the name(s) of your profile(s), like the following:
+Customize this file to include the full names of command group(s) of your plugin(s), and the name(s) of your plugin's profile(s), like the following:

         {
           "commandGroups": ["zos-files", "zos-jobs"],
-          "profiles": ["zosmf-profile", "base-profile"]
+          "profiles": ["zosmf", "base"]
         }
     *Note: No @zowe scoped plug-ins should be included in this repository, and the above is merely for demonstration purposes.*